AlexsLemonade/refinebio-docs/docs/faq.md

 #### Why do I get a limited number of genes back when I aggregate samples from different platforms?

 #### Why can't I add certain samples to my dataset?

+#### How can I find out what versions of software/packages were used to process the data?